Rocky Mountain National Park Snowshoe – December

 “I really appreciate the passion, diligence and expertise brought to my 1st Timberline program and will try to spread the word!”
 Jill B.

 On Day 1, after the DIA airport pick up, we’ll shuttle to Estes Park, gateway to Rocky Mountain National Park.
-We’ll try out our snowshoes on the mild Chasm Falls Trail for a stunning destination hike.
-(5 miles) After our fun in the snow we will retire to the cozy Silver Moon Inn for hot cocoa and a relaxing dinner.
+We’ll try out our snowshoes on the mild Chasm Falls Trail for to a destination of a surreal frozen waterfall.
+(5 miles) After our fun in the snow, we will retire to the cozy Silver Moon Inn for hot cocoa and a relaxing dinner.

 |Day 1||Van shuttle from DIA to Estes Park - snowshoe lesson to Chasm Falls||5|